Moeinh77/Image-Captioning-with-Beam-Search/README.md

 TODO: try beam search with evaluation and tst set

-# Image Captioning using Xception Netowrk and Beam Search
+# Image Captioning using Xception Network and Beam Search

 I tried to comment on the code as much as possible, it should be easy to follow.
 Feel free to use the trained model in your own projects.
 I have included the weight of the trained model.